 - and anything else that may relate to the job.

 This documentation is particularly important because it ensures everyone is on the same page and all procedures are covered off.
-For example, if there are safety factors to consider such as if and when the power needs to be turned off during a maintenance job.
-And turned back on again.
+For example, if there are safety factors to consider such as if and when the power needs to be turned off (and back on again) during a maintenance job.

-- And so forth.
+- and so forth.

 Ideally, to avoid double handling, this would all be carried out on a ‘click and done’ basis, with EAM software that seamlessly integrates with your operations.
 With the right facility asset management system in place, you’ll know instantly when things should happen.

-- approvals/checkpoints must take place before the next step is taken.
+- Approvals/checkpoints must take place before the next step is taken.

-Maintenance Scheduling Step Three: Implementation
+Step 3: Implementation

 With an EAM system in place, it will immediately show you which people with the right skills are available.
 Furthermore, it will then automatically send out notifications to:

 - The people doing the job

-- The Requester
+- The job requester

-- And other stakeholders
+- Other stakeholders

-For more information about enterprise asset management systems – or advice on specific problems and challenges you are facing – please feel free to call MC Global on (07) 3303 0177 or click here to contact us.
+For more information about enterprise asset management systems, or advice on specific problems and challenges you are facing, please call MC Global on (07) 3303 0177 or click here to contact us.